How to Become a Business Analyst

 3. Is It Hard to Become a Business Analyst?

-Becoming a business analyst can be demanding.
+Becoming a business analyst can be a demanding role.
 You’ll be expected to complete at least one difficult degree and seek opportunities to develop the skills necessary to succeed in the field.
-You will have to keep busy and take on projects to ensure you build a comprehensive resume and stand out as an applicant.
+You will need to stay busy and take on projects to ensure you build a comprehensive resume and stand out as a strong applicant.

 4. Can I Become a Business Analyst Without a Degree?